 Ghee- kindle your digestive fire, oleate internally (good for the brain), and add a bit of good fat to create a buffer from the naturally occurring sugars found in the dried fruit.

 Cinnamon- boosts digestion and assimilation, while aiding in elimination.
 Due to its heating potency, cinnamon works to strengthen the old ticker and warm the kidneys.
 Say adios to cold hands and feet.
 Cinnamon may be used to balance or reduce, the more kaphic/heavy qualities of a meal, such as the inherent sweetness found in most grains.

 Ginger- similar to cinnamon, helps with the digestion and assimilation of nutrients.
 Ginger sends toxins and wastes moving out of the body.

 Cardamom- a carminative (prevents gas), this delicious spice helps decrease the amount of air in the stomach, thereby making digestion more efficient.
-Less burps, makes for happier coworkers, pets and/or lovers.
+Fewer burps make for happier coworkers, pets, and/or lovers.